 - Wander around the Champs de Mars park which surrounds the Eiffel Tower.
 For families with smaller kids, be sure to visit the historic merry-go-round which is still in operation.

 - Take a ride on the Seine River on an open-air Bateau Mouche boat.
+Most affordable tourist attraction in Paris.

 - Walk along the elevated Promenade Plantée in the 12th district.
 Also known as the Coulée Verte, it’s an excellent way to see a little-visited part of the city – and from an unusual angle.
 This stretch of disused railway line, much of it along a viaduct, has been ingeniously converted into an elevated walkway and planted with a profusion of trees and flowers – cherry trees, maples, limes, roses and lavender.